 "However, I think you should also remember the team and our defensive solidity.
 We had to suffer [at Betis], we knew it would not be easy, so it wasn't a coincidence."

-Andres Iniesta, who Messi claimed deserves to win the Ballon d'Or, wrote on his official Twitter account: "We are well aware of the intensity needed to get these three points, [we are a] great team!
+Andres Iniesta, who Messi claimed deserves to win the Ballon d'Or, also took to his official Facebook account to give his thoughts on a historic evening: "We are well aware of the intensity needed to get these three points, [we are a] great team!
 Congratulations Leo!"

-Goalkeeper Victor Valdes was equally happy for his teammate and posted a tweet saluting his efforts: "What a great match!
+Goalkeeper Victor Valdes was equally happy for his team-mate and posted a message saluting his efforts: "What a great match!
 As always, it was a complicated 90 minutes.
 Congratulations to Leo for having surpassed the record!
 Good night!"